Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The suspended CLD itself:

 - SHOULD be updated by adding `dct:isReplacedBy` linking to the suspending CLD;
-- SHALL be marked as updated using `dct:modified` to the DATE of the suspension;
+- SHALL be marked as `dct:modified` on the DATE of the suspension;
 - SHALL have its status be changed into `Suspended`.
 - SHALL NOT BE CHANGED in regard to its original `vpa:valid` property, but applications MUST comply with RFU-STR-001 in regard to the usage of suspended CLDs.